skillpub/collaboration/README.md

+# The Skillpub

-# Skillpub - what is it:question:
+# What is it:question:

 The Skillpub is **technology and collaboration tool** for personal or team tasks **automation and sharing** automated tasks within a team or an entire organization through channels like Slack, Telegram, and others.
 Task automation and sharing boosts :rocket: productivity, mobility and engagement.
 It provides a base for **building a Virtual Assistant** for you, your team or organization.
 With every automated and shared task people are getting free to complete creative and responsible tasks :smirk: while the Virtual Assistant handles routine tasks :man_technologist:.